-Airservices is responsible for the Aeronautical Radiofrequency Spectrum within Australia and its Territories.
-Airservices is able to provide a frequency assignment service as a first step to obtaining a radio communication apparatus licence to operate a radio transmitter within the Aeronautical bands.
-Assignment can be made for radio communications, links, navigational aids, surveillance and landing systems.
+Airservices is responsible for the Aeronautical Mobile (Route) Service AM(R)S Spectrum within Australia and its Territories.
+Airservices is able to provide a frequency assignment service as a first step to obtaining a aeronautical apparatus licence to operate a radio transmitter within the AM(R)S bands.

 For frequency assignment of these facilities contact the Airservices’ Spectrum Manager.

 Obtaining a Frequency Assignment